gnomadic/starforge/web/README.md

 ## How do I play?

 Every game starts with a hero.
 In STARFORGE, your hero is a planet.
+With Tavern, you can create a game with any hero you want.

+you can visit playstarforge.com and:

  * Mint a planet.
  * Check the Codex to see your planet’s unique stats.